TRUBA-HPC/Belgeler/source/education/pytorch/log_reg.rst

 =====================================================
-Logistic regression model - Lojistik regresyon modeli
+Lojistik regresyon modeli (Logistic regression model)
 =====================================================

 ..
 In this tutorial, we will create a logistic regression model using PyTorch tensors.
 The model will perform a multi-label classification task.
 We will introduce an optimizer, a loss function, a linear neural network layer, and construct the training loop and the testing operation.